petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-exporting-data.md

 1. To export data, you must have the fully qualified class name of the entity you are exporting.
 You can get the class name from the API explorer in your installation at `/o/api`.
 Scroll down to the *Schemas* section and note down the `x-class-name` field of the entity you want to export.

 1. Use the following cURL script to export Accounts from your Liferay instance.
 On the command line, navigate to the `curl` folder.
-Execute the `ExportTask_POST_ToInstance.sh` script with the fully qualified class name of *Account*, and `json` as parameters.
+Execute the `ExportTask_POST_ToInstance.sh` script with the fully qualified class name of *Account* and `json` as parameters.
 The `json` parameter denotes the format of the exported data.
 It also supports `jsonl` and `csv` formats.

    ```bash
    ./ExportTask_POST_ToInstance.sh com.liferay.headless.admin.user.dto.v1_0.Account json